GNOME/orca/docs/user-extensions.md

 - Custom extension-provided preferences dialogs.
 - User-extension-provided localized strings.
 - Informational text boxes in generated extension preferences dialogs.
-- Additional generated preference controls, such as radio-button groups, color buttons, and structured dictionary editors.
+- Additional generated preference controls, such as radio-button groups and structured dictionary editors.
+- Wrapped convenience APIs for user-extension dialogs and other UI.
 - Utilities to facilitate user-extension-driven navigation.
 - Fixing bugs and improving the API based on user feedback.